Kaiser182/MMBot/docs/configuration.rst

 1. The Bot Name.

-   Choose a unique name for your bot, DEXBot doesn't care what you call it.
+   Choose a unique name for your bot, MMBot doesn't care what you call it.
    It is used to identify the bot in the logs so should be fairly short.

 2. The Bot Strategy

-   DEXBot provides a number of different bot strategies.
+   MMBot provides a number of different bot strategies.
 They can be quite different in how they behave (i.e. spend *your* money) so it is important you understand the strategy before deploying a bot.